-Task Task 1 Task 2 Research Study Source Analysis Course Component Depth Study 4: The Western and Islamic World - Depth Study 6: Expanding Contacts - Aboriginal and Medieval Europe indigenous Peoples, Colonisation and Contact History Due Date Term 1, Weeks 8/9 Term 2 Weeks 3/4 Outcomes Assessed HT4-8: Locates, selects and organizes information from HT4-4: Describes and explains the causes and effects of events and sources to develop an historical inquiry. developments of past societies over time.
-HT4-9: Uses a range of historical terms and concepts HT4-5: Identifies the meaning, purpose and context of historical when communicating an understanding of the past. sources.
-HT4-10: Selects and uses appropriate oral, written, HT4-6: Uses evidence from sources to support historical visual and digital forms to communicate about the past. narratives and explanations.
-HT4-7: Identifies and describes different contexts, perspectives and interpretations of the past.
-50% 50% Weighting
+Task Task 1 Task 2 Quizzes Research Study Source Analysis Course Component Depth Study 4: The Western and Depth Study 6: Expanding Contacts - Various Topics Islamic World - Medieval Europe Aboriginal and Indigenous Peoples, Colonisation and Contact History Due Date Term 1, Weeks 8/9 Term 2, Weeks 3/4 Fortnightly during Terms 1/2 Outcomes Assessed HT4-8 Locates, selects and organises HT4-4 Describes and explains the causes and HT4-2 Describes major periods information from sources to develop an effects of events and developments of past of historical time and sequences historical inquiry. societies over time. events, people and societies from the past.
+HT4-9 Uses a range of historical terms HT4-5 Identifies the meaning, purpose and context and concepts when communicating an of historical sources.
+HT4-5 Identifies the meaning, understanding of the past. purpose and context of historical HT4-6 Uses evidence from sources to support sources.
+HT4-10 Selects and uses appropriate historical narratives and explanations.
+HT4-7 Identifies and describes oral, written, visual and digital forms to different contexts, perspectives communicate about the past.
+HT4-7 Identifies and describes different contexts, and interpretations of the past. perspectives and interpretations of the past.
+Weighting % 40% 40% 20% 70/0